xubingyue/avocadodb/Documentation/Books/HTTP/BatchRequest/README.md

 When constructing the multipart HTTP response, the server will use the same boundary that the client supplied.
-If any of the part responses has a status code of 400 or greater, the server will also return an HTTP header *x-arango-errors* containing the overall number of part requests that produced errors:
+If any of the part responses has a status code of 400 or greater, the server will also return an HTTP header *x-avocado-errors* containing the overall number of part requests that produced errors:

 *Examples*